MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pcw_mask_information.md

 ### -field Buffer

-A handle to the system-managed buffer to which the instance(s) of the counter set will be added.
+A handle to the system-managed buffer to which the instance(s) of the counterset will be added.
 This handle should be used when calling `PcwAddInstance` (or when calling the CTRPP-generated Add\*\*\* function, which wraps the call to `PcwAddInstance`).

 ### -field CancelEvent